Sila Nerangalil Sila Manidhargal (2022 film): Theatrical

-The film was released in theatres on 28 January 2022.
+Sila Nerangalil Sila Manidhargal was released in theatres on 28 January 2022.

 Home media

-The post-theatrical streaming rights of the film were bought by Aha.
-It began streaming there from 25 February 2022.
+The film began streaming on Aha from 25 February 2022.

 Reception

 Logesh Balachandran of The Times of India who gave the film 3 out of 5 stars stated that "Regret can make all of us feel an implacable bitterness like no other emotions.
 When every character in the film goes through a similar emotion, we are forced to be a part of their journey and introspect our own tales.
 Sila Nerangalil Sila Manithargal is a heartwarming film with some takeaways for all generations."
 Avinash Ramachandran of Cinema Express rated the film 3.5 out of 5 stating that "This film is an example of the talent Tamil cinema has at its disposal; let’s hope then that they too get well-utilised before it is too late."
 Vishal Menon of Film Companion stated that despite its flaws and "generally flat making style, Sila Nerangalil Sila Manidhargal is a nicely-written drama about screwed-up people and how a singular event presents all four of them with a chance at redemption."
 Hindu Tamil Thisai lauded the cast performances, especially that of Nassar despite his limited screen time, but was mildly critical of the background music and felt some scenes were too long.